inomera/tech-radar/README.md

 [`radar.js`](/docs/radar.js) (based on [d3.js v4](https://d3js.org)).
 Feel free to use and adapt it for your own purposes.

-The source code derived from Zalando SE.
+The source code is derived from Zalando SE.

 ## Usage